keikoproj/minion-manager/README.md

     * "use-spot": This will make the minion-manager intelligently use spot instances in the ASG
     * "no-spot": This will make the minion-manager always use on-demand instances in the ASG.
 This is useful when someone wants to temporarily switch to on-demand instances and at a later point switch to "use-spot"
     * Note that after changing the tag value, it may take upto 5 minutes for the minion-manager pod to see the changes and make them take effect.
+* The "k8s-minion-manager/not-terminate" tag can control ASG instance terminate by the minion-manager.
+If you want to control when to terminate ASG instances.
+You can set this tag to `true`.
+If not set or other value will disable this feature.

 **What happens when:**